 Having learned how to read at age 3½, Lee also loves to read as often as possible, enjoying mysteries mostly, although he'll read any good story.

-Lee joined the Shawano Area Writers in 2011 and became the group's president in 2014.
+Lee joined the Shawano Area Writers in 2011.
 Joining not only gave Lee a chance to test out his works in progress, but provided an opportunity to work with other writers who are striving to see their work in print.
 The Shawano Area Writers celebrated their golden anniversary in 2016.